 Traditional pecan pie is hard to beat.
 There’s a part of me, though, that cringes a little at the thought of all that HFCS floating around (even Karo realizes people are getting to be more anti-HFCS – they’ve come out with a product that doesn’t contain any.
 That’s just ‘regular’ corn syrup now.).

 I would guess that the vast majority of pecan pies made during this season are made with Karo syrup, but it doesn’t have to be that way.
-You can use brown sugar like in this Imperial Sugar recipe
+You can use brown sugar like and no syrup in this Imperial Sugar recipe

 , or cane syrup like in this Steen’s recipe